Plant-Based Milk Alternatives

 - Avoid organic milk alternatives as these are not fortified with micronutrients.

 - Stick with unsweetened / no sugar versions to reduce added sugar intake.

-- Children under the age of 2 are not recommended to consume plant-based milk alternatives as their main drink source but can be included as part of a healthy balanced diet from age 1.
-If you suspect your child has an allergy or they follow a dairy-free diet for other reasons, please speak to you GP who can refer you to a dietitian.
+- Children under 12 months are not recommended to consume plant-based milk alternatives as their main drink source, but unsweetened fortified versions can be included as part of a healthy balanced diet from age 1.
+If you suspect your child has an allergy or they follow a dairy-free diet for other reasons, please speak to your GP who can refer you to a dietitian.

 - Rice milk is not recommended to children under the age of 5 due to the arsenic content.

-Any further questions?
+Any questions?
 Please let me know in the comment box below.